dustinpfister/blog_posts/_posts/js-math-max-min.md

 ## 1 - Math min basic example

+### 1.1 - Basic Math min example

 The Math min and Math max methods work by passing numbers as arguments to the methods and then the smallest or largest number that is passed is returned by the method.
-So if i give the Math min method the numbers 3, 0, and -7 as arguments then the number -7 is what will be returned.
+So if I give the Math min method the numbers 3, 0, and -7 as arguments then the number -7 is what will be returned.

 ```js
 var min = Math.min(3, 0, -7);